cu-mkp/research-teaching-companion/content/resources/student-projects/_index.md

 ---

 # Student Projects
-In all Making and Knowing Project courses students create a final project.
-Browse their projects for ideas about how to engage with _Secrets of Craft and Nature_.
+In all Making and Knowing courses students create a final project.
+In _Craft and Science_, students carried out reconstructions of processes in Ms. Fr.
+640 and wrote [essays](https://edition640.makingandknowing.org/#/essays), which were published as part of the Ms. Fr.
+640 edition, _Secrets of Craft and Nature_.
+In other Making and Knowing courses, including _Hands-on History_, students create a final project that engages with _Secrets of Craft and Nature_.
+Browse their projects for ideas about how to engage with _Secrets of Craft and Nature_ and for integrating hands-on activities into your courses.

 ## ENGL84031 / HISTGU4031 / COMS4495: _Transforming Texts_ (Spring 2019)